 Registered nutritionist, Kerry Torrens explores what histamine is, why it’s important for health, and what problems may arise if you have too much of it

 Interested in trying our FREE Healthy Diet Plan?
 This easy-to-follow, nutritionist-created plan will inspire you to cook and eat more healthily.
 Nourish yourself with seven days of meals, snacks and treats.

 Most of us think of histamine as the immune chemical associated with allergy, but it has lots of other important functions in the body too, including communicating with the brain, triggering the release of stomach acid, and dilating blood vessels to lower blood pressure.

 Discover our full range of health benefit guides and read more about popular diets.
 Looking for some more allergy advice?
 Check out our 10 foods to support your seasonal allergies and 10 natural approaches to help you through allergy season.

 We all need histamine, especially when we graze a knee or suffer a bee sting.
 That’s because histamine initiates the immune response that helps deal with injuries and fight infection.

 Histamine is found throughout the body, but is mainly stored in special immune cells, called mast cells and basophils.
 It performs its role by attaching to receptors at key sites throughout the body.

 When is histamine a problem?

-Ideally, work with a registered dietician to remove foods that are high in histamine or histamine-releasing.
-Using a food diary, you will be advised to record your reaction to foods as you slowly reintroduce them, while carefully assessing tolerance levels and considering other relevant factors.
-Guided by your dietician and following this initial assessment, you will be able to establish a long-term eating plan that is balanced and suitable for your needs.
+Ideally, work with a registered dietician to minimise foods that are high in histamine or histamine-releasing.
+Using a food diary, record your reaction to foods as you slowly reintroduce them, while carefully assessing your tolerance levels and considering other relevant factors.
+Over time and guided by your dietician, you’ll be able to establish a long-term eating plan that is balanced and appropriate for your needs.